LazyAssassin445/pi-box/README.md

 * A lot of wire

 ## Setting up the raspberry pi
-Follow this link to set it up ...
-After you have done this type this command on it
+Get the software here - https://www.raspberrypi.org/downloads/raspbian/
+After it is downloaded, read this (https://www.raspberrypi.org/documentation/installation/installing-images/README.md) to learn how to put it onto your PI.
+Now do type these commands into the PI's terminal window

 ```console
 pi@pibox:~ $ git clone https://github.com/LazyAssassin445/pi-box.git